Lovely Momhood

 17. Make homemade playdough

-Making homemade playdough is not only fun, but inexpensive, and safe.
-With only a few ingredients and this homemade playdough recipe, you can make playdough for months to come.
+Making homemade playdough is not only fun but inexpensive and safe.
+You can make playdough with only a few ingredients and this homemade playdough recipe for months.

-By making playdough yourself with only cooking ingredients you can ensure it is safe and non-toxic for your little ones.
-Also, keeping your playdough in air tight zip-lock bags after each use allows you to use the same batch over and over again.
+Making playdough with only cooking ingredients ensures it is safe and non-toxic for your little ones.
+Also, keeping your playdough in air-tight ziplock bags after each use allows you to use the same batch repeatedly.

-This timeless indoor activity for kids is another great option.
-You can spice it up by letting then use different coloring options such as washable paint, watercolors, crayons, markers, and glitter.
+Another great option is this timeless indoor activity for kids.
+You can spice it up using different coloring options, such as washable paint, watercolors, crayons, markers, and glitter.

-You can stock up on coloring books next time you visit the dollar store or you can order them in bulk through Amazon.
+You can stock up on coloring books next time you visit the dollar store or order them in bulk through Amazon.

 19. Watercolor or washable color art